Our site is in Beta Live, we welcome your feedback to help us improve the site.

 - A sex cinema is any premises used to a significant degree for showing of films which are concerned primarily with, or relate to, or are intended to stimulate sexual activity.

-The law defines the way in which an application is made, which include advertising notice of the application in the local press and displaying a notice outside the premises for a specific time period to give passers by the opportunity to comment by a statutory closing date.
+The law defines the way in which an application is made, which include advertising notice of the application in the local press and displaying a notice outside the premises for a specific time period to give any interested parties the opportunity to comment by a statutory closing date.

 When considering an application for a sex establishment licence the Council may only consider the following criteria:-

 - The location and situation of the premises in relation to other premises in the vicinity